Ruth Anderson, Baroness Anderson of Stoke-on-Trent: Parliamentary career

+Smeeth lodged an official complaint against MP Chris Williamson for saying the Labour Party was being “demonised as a racist party” and had “given too much ground” to people making allegations of anti-Semitism.
+During a talk as part of the pressure campaign against Williamson Smeeth stated: "the only people weaponising anti-Semitism are the anti-Semites”.

 The police strengthened her security after she received a death threat.
 In April 2018, Smeeth was accompanied by around 40 Labour MPs and peers to a Labour hearing into Wadsworth's conduct.
 Wadsworth was expelled for bringing the Party into disrepute.

-She retained her seat in the 2017 general election with a much reduced majority.
+Smeeth retained her seat in the 2017 general election with a much reduced majority.

 In March 2019, Smeeth resigned as PPS to Tom Watson, Deputy Leader of the Labour Party to vote against a second referendum on Brexit, as Labour had instructed its MPs to abstain.

 In April 2019, Smeeth was elected Parliamentary Chair of the Jewish Labour Movement.
 She is a member of Labour Friends of Israel.

 In the December 2019 general election, Smeeth lost her seat to Conservative Jonathan Gullis, who overturned her 2,359, or five per cent, majority to a 15% or 6,286 majority of his own.

 Smeeth endorsed Ian Murray in the 2020 Labour Party deputy leadership election.